Astronomers pick up unusual pulses from the cosmos

 Seven different pulse types

 While his impulses normal peaked in brightness and then faded, some had two or three, or had a much more irregular brightness, giving the graph a ” bristling “.
-According to the authors of the new study, published in the journal Nature Astronomythe object exhibits an odd mix of characteristics of pulsars, very long-period magnetars, and fast radio burstswhich could help to better understand their links.
+According to the authors of the new study, published in the journal Nature Astronomythe object exhibits an odd mix of characteristics of pulsars, very long-period magnetars, and fast radio burstswhich might help to better understand their links.

 Appointed PSR J0901-4046the pulsar was discovered thanks to the radio telescope MeerKATin South Africa.
 According to the team, the extremely slow pulsation is the main reason why such objects have so far escaped detection.